Mass media in India

 Mass media in India consists of several different means of communication: television, radio, internet, cinema, newspapers and magazines.
 Indian media was active since the late 18th century; the print media started in India as early as 1780.
 Radio broadcasting began in 1927.
-Today much of the media is controlled by large, corporations, which reap revenue from advertising, subscriptions, and sale of copyrighted material.
+Today much of the media is controlled by large corporations, which reap revenue from advertising, subscriptions, and sale of copyrighted material.
+With digital age in India, the fifth estate is also quickly gaining relevance, reach and influence, most notable among these being through social media platform, YouTube.